JoshuaCarter/Vanguard-40k/core-rules-faq.md

 *From the edge of the initial target's base, to the edge of any other model's base or hull.
 The same is true for the *Split Fire* rule.*

 > This means that a 2" *Blast Range* usually results in a blast diameter of ~5".
-You may optionally use an old-hammer "large blast template" as a replacement for these measurements.
+You may optionally use an old-hammer "large blast template" as a replacement for blast measurements.

 ---

 ***How does cover work with Blast weapons?***

-*Cover is calculated for the initial target in same manner as normal ranged attacks.
+*Cover is calculated for the initial target in the same manner as normal ranged attacks.
 For other models impacted by the blast, cover is calculated as though the attack has be fired by the initial target.
 This means that only the terrain between the initial target, and the other models impacted, will be relevant to determining what cover those other models receive.*

 ---